We do not have an active recruitment campaign for this program.

 You’ll need to show evidence that you meet the following criteria in your application or expression of interest.

-We ask you to confirm your heritage because there’s a genuine need to employ a person from the Samoan community in this role.
+We ask you to confirm your heritage because there’s a genuine need to employ a person from a specified community in this role.
 We’re able to do this under Section 25 of the Anti-Discrimination Act 1991 (Qld).

-You have a strong connection and acceptance in the community where you’ll work
+You have strong engagement, relationships and actively participate in the community where you’ll work

-Belonging to your community and understanding their ways will help you give culturally safe and equitable health care.
+Being part of your community and understanding their ways will help you deliver culturally safe and equitable health care.

 You can drive a manual motor vehicle in Queensland